-In fact, the yoke and the burden of Jesus are submission to the reign of God.
-This imposes no-further burden on those who accept it, but rather makes it easier for them to bear the burdens they already have.
-To welcome Jesus as the messenger of God and to believe in him is not accepting new obligations, but entering a new way of living that releases us from burdens and weariness and makes it easier to live under his will.
+The yoke and the burden of Jesus are submission to the reign of God.
+Our Lord imposes no-further burden on those who accept him, but rather makes it easier for them to bear the burdens of life they already have.
+To welcome our Lord and to believe in him is not accepting new obligations, but entering a new way of living that releases us from burdens and weariness and makes it easier to live under his guidance.

-Let us ask God through this celebration to fill us with the strength of the Holy Spirit so that we may be able to accept Christ as our teammate and our yoke-mate.
-Living accordingly to his Spirit we can cross the burdens of this life with him and enter the Kingdom of his Father where the heritage of the resurrection is prepared for us forever.
+Let us ask God through this celebration to fill us with the strength of the Holy Spirit so that we may be able to accept our Lord as our teammate and our yoke-mate.
+Living accordingly to his Spirit we can cross the burdens of this life with him and enter the Kingdom of his Father where the heritage of the resurrection is prepared for us.
+Amen